rmit-iPSE-2024-s2/a2_s3911598/a2_s3911598/a2_s3911598Catalog.docc/a2_s3911598Catalog.md

 ### Widget Extension for Task Display

-This app includes a **Widget Extension** that provides users with quick access to their current tasks directly from the home screen, using the `TaskWidgetView`.
+This app includes a **Widget Extension** that provides users with quick access to their current tasks directly from the home screen, using the `CurrentTaskWidget`.
 This extension is a crucial feature for task-oriented apps, as it allows users to view their tasks at a glance without needing to open the app.

 - **Widget Logic**: The widget fetches task data from `UserDefaults` via the `TaskCodable` model.
 By storing task information in `UserDefaults`, the widget can remain updated with the latest task details even when the app is not actively running.
 To ensure data consistency, every time a task is added or deleted in the database, all current tasks are synchronized to `UserDefaults`.
 The widget is also refreshed to ensure it always displays the most up-to-date information.
 This synchronization ensures that the widget remains in sync with the app's task data, even when the app is not in the foreground.